sdkclements/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/finished dev_tools_quiz.md

   * What is the largest image on the website?
 IF we are talking about specifically an image it is the logo on the top left.
   * Explain how you would find out this information, and list the URL of offending image here and how big it is.
  This is the location in the DOM <img id="ctl00_LogoArea_tm_SitefinityImage1" src="/App_Themes/PXS_Demo/Images/logo.png" alt="Company Logo" style="border-width:0px;">
- http://www.ticketswizard.com/App_Themes/PXS_Demo/Images/logo.png thats the link to the image.
+ http://www.ticketswizard.com/App_Themes/PXS_Demo/Images/logo.png THIS IS LINK TO IMAGE

 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the lowest hanging fruit to optimize the website?
 How many kilobytes of data can be eliminated?
+885.9KiB could be eliminated thru optimization